oughtinc/.github/profile/README.md

 # Ought

-We're a product-driven research lab.
-We develop mechanisms for delegating open-ended thinking to advanced machine learning systems.
+We're a product-driven research lab, developing mechanisms for delegating open-ended thinking to advanced machine learning systems.

 Our projects include: